 We thank and acknowledge Lifeline Australia, National StandBy Response Service (United Synergies), Wesley LifeForce, Hope For Life, SANE Australia, ARAFMI Mental Health Carers, the Hunter Institute of Mental Health and Mindframe Media for their contribution to the Lived Experience Network Strategy.
 We would also like to thank and acknowledge Monika Goertz of Inovision and Maureen Ngan of Waterfield for their skillful facilitation of the strategic planning workshop.

 The draft strategy was launched at the SPA Members & Experts Forum on 24 July, 2013, as part of the National Suicide Prevention Conference.
 SPA opened the draft up for community consultation and feedback via a survey.
-This strategy informed development of our Lived Experience Network and our ongoing focus on meaningful inclusion of lived experience in everything we do to prevent suicide.
+This strategy informed development of the national Lived Experience Network and our ongoing focus on meaningful inclusion of lived experience in everything we do to prevent suicide.

 If you would like to talk to a member of our team about our lived experience work, please email us or give us a call on 02 9262 1130.